markokonsaFob/security/readme.md

 - Download IntelliJ IDEA Community edition from: https://www.jetbrains.com/idea/download
 - Install Gradle plugin to IntelliJ IDEA (from settings)
 - Import project from GitHub
+- Open project with IntelliJ
+- Choose "Terminal" from bottom of the page
-- Run task with command gradlew security (./gradlew)
+- Run task with command gradlew security on terminal view (./gradlew)